rednut/docker-unifi-controller/README.md

 ## run the container: launching the unifi controller daemon

+### volumes for persistent data

+You can mount a local volume path into the container at `/usr/lib/unifi/data` by supplying to docker the `-v` argument like `-v <local_path>:<container_path>` or `-v /srv/data/apps/docker/unifi/data:/usr/lib/unifi/data`

+### ports

+To connunicate with the unifi controller you mapo various ports, eg:

+- 8080: non tls web ui
+- 8443: tls web ui
+- 27117: mongo

+### command to run the unifi controller daemon

-- to launch a container using the image created earlier:
+To launch a container using the image created earlier:

 ```
 	docker run -d \